Owners and Residents of the Jay Estate in Rye

-Warner La Montagnie Van Norden and Grace Talcott purchase the Jay estate.
+Warner La Montagnie Van Norden and Grace Talcott Purchase and Expand the Jay Estate.

 Warner La Montagnie Van Norden and his wife Grace Talcott hire architect, Franke A. Rooke, to make renovations to their new country abode.
+They spend time there with their young son John.
 As is the practice of other Gilded Age couples, the two arrange to have intricate wood paneling imported from Europe and installed.
 A Library replaces what was once a first floor bedroom and a Reception Room is also configured.
 A new pantry with enameled brick walls and mosaic tile floors is added as well as a billiards room and gymnasium on the lower level.